 The programme leads to a wide range of careers in the IT industry; in many cases students seek employment at the interface of the IT domain and the subject matter of their first degree.

-Pursue your MSc/MRes research project and PhD/MPhil studies here and you'll be able to contribute to, and shape, cutting edge research and innovative technologies of the future.
+MSc research projects offer the opportunity to contribute to, and shape, cutting-edge research and innovative technologies of the future.

 International Qualifications Applications from international students are welcome.
 International qualifications will be evaluated in line with the National Recognition Information Centre (NARIC) guidelines.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.